-After arriving on campus, the SUU Sargon Heinrich Global Engagement Center staff wants to help you learn more about Southern Utah University and the local community.
+After arriving on campus, the SUU International Student & Scholar Services staff wants to help you learn more about Southern Utah University and the local community.
 Join the staff for Arrival Services the week before the start of classes, important topics will be covered, such as health insurance, driver’s licenses, setting up a bank account, and cell phone.
 Arrival Services begins your first day at SUU continues through September.

-When arriving on campus, students will need to check-in in with the GEC staff.
-At this time students will need to (1) make copies of their immigration papers, (2) update their SUU record, (3) check their immunization records, (4) submit TB test results, (5) provide proof of health insurance.
+When arriving on campus, students will need to check-in in with the ISSS staff.
+At this time students will need to (1) make copies of their immigration documents, (2) update their SUU record, (3) check their immunization records, (4) submit TB test results, (5) provide proof of health insurance.
 Students will also receive a schedule outlining services to be offered over the coming weeks.

-International Check-In - Visit the Check-in page for more information about Check-in requirements.
+Visit International Check-In for full information about Check-in requirements.

 Part of the transition to college includes finding the best housing option available.
 Single students, between the ages of 18-20, are required to live in on-campus housing.
-For details on this type of housing please visit: http://www.suu.edu/ss/housing/, and click on Future Students.
 University Housing fills up quickly, earlier applicants have a better chance of reserving a room for the upcoming year.

-Every new student is required to attend an orientation program when they first arrive.
+Every new student is required to attend International Student Orientation and Traditional Orientation when they first arrive.
 This program will introduce students to staff, new and current students, and to the University and community.
-Please refer to the SUU Orientation & Thunder Academy to register and for more information http://www.suu.edu/ss/orientation/.

 Without completing a placement test, students will be placed in the lowest level math (Math 0950) and be required to take two English courses (ENGL 1010 and ENGL 0990).
 To start in a higher level math class or to bypass ENGL 0990, students will need to complete a placement exam, offered in SUU’s Testing Center.